rootisgod/rootisgod/content/posts/2021/2021-08-04-A-Quick-Guide-to-MicroK8s-And-Learning-Kubernetes.md

 Forwarding from 0.0.0.0:10443 -> 8443
 ```

-Once the dashboard starts, it may take quite a few seconds, access it the provided link in the output.
+Once the dashboard starts, it may take quite a few seconds, access it via the provided link in the output.
 Enter the token it spits out to authenticate on the page.
 Voila!

 ### Installing Something With Helm3

 Let's enable helm3 support (avoid helm 2 as it is old) to unlock access to a wealth of pre-made application.
 Helm is kinda like the docker-compose of kubernetes, and makes complicated installations much simpler, at the cost of not quite having full control of the setup (which spooks me out a bit I must admit).
-If you are interested, have a google to see what they are made up of, it's pretty much a bunch of YAML templates files with variables, and they get complex quickly!
+If you are interested, have a google to see what they are made up of, it's pretty much a bunch of YAML template files with variables, and they get complex quickly!

 So enable, helm3 as follows.
 Simple!